-We are privileged to announce that U.S. News & World Report has ranked the USC Roski Eye Institute at Keck Medicine of USC as the ninth best ophthalmology hospital in the nation for 2015-2016.
-This marks the 21st year that the USC Roski Eye Institute has placed among the top 10 American hospitals for ophthalmology.
+We are privileged to announce that U.S. News & World Report has ranked the USC Roski Eye Institute at Keck Medicine of USC as the eleventh best ophthalmology hospital in the nation for 2017-2018.
+This marks the 24th consecutive year that the USC Roski Eye Institute has placed among the top American hospitals for ophthalmology.

-“It is an honor to be included in the top 10 ophthalmology hospitals by U.S. News & World Report,” said Rohit Varma, MD, MPH, director of the USC Roski Eye Institute.
-“These are very competitive rankings and we are truly grateful to our colleagues whose votes placed us in the top 10.
+“It is an honor to be included in the top ophthalmology hospitals by U.S. News & World Report,” said Rohit Varma, MD, MPH, director of the USC Roski Eye Institute.
+“These are very competitive rankings and we are truly grateful to our colleagues whose votes placed us at number 11.
 We will continue to work hard to earn their confidence and that of our patients.”

 U.S. News & World Report’s annual hospital rankings are a consumer service, designed to help patients make informed decisions when choosing care at the best hospitals in the nation — both for general and specialty care.
 Hospitals are selected and ranked based on a variety of factors, including patient safety, reputation, and mortality rates, as well as peer reviews from more than 9,500 physicians throughout the country.

-“Recognition by U.S. News & World Report is not only a great honor for us at the USC Roski Eye Institute; it also provides a pragmatic tool for patients — helping them navigate to centers of excellence for access to the eye care they need,” said Mark Humayun, MD, PhD, co-director of the USC Roski Eye Institute.
+“Recognition by U.S. News & World Report is not only a great honor for us at the USC Roski Eye Institute; it also provides a pragmatic tool for patients — helping them navigate to centers of excellence for access to the eye care they need,” said Mark Humayun, MD, PhD.
 “When it comes to sight, we live in an environment of urgency and responsiveness.
 Eye conditions often demand immediate attention, so the sooner a patient finds and chooses the best possible care, the better their chances of preserving, protecting and restoring their vision.”

 Dr. Varma adds, “We are humbled by this honor, but much work lies ahead to achieve a future that preserves the gift of sight at every age and every stage of life.”